 12. The highest earning athlete of all time was a Roman charioteer named Gaius Appuleius Diocles.
 He earned approximately $15 billion in prize money alone.

 13. 140 years after an ancient stolen ring was found on a rural farm, a tablet was found at another site (“Among those who bear the name of Senicianus to none grant health until he brings back the ring to the temple of Nodens”).
-One of the scholars who translated it: Oxford prof. J R R Tolkien
+One of the scholars who translated it was Oxford professor J R R Tolkien.

 15. During the Irish Famine the Choctaw Nation, who were going through poverty and starvation themselves, donated as much money as they could raise in solidarity with the Irish.
 The 'Kindred Spirits' sculpture commemorates this event